 This turned out to be a great idea, as shops in Greystones now stock my cards, and Sherry Fitzgerald including them in welcome packs.
 How amazing is that?
 And to have one of my paintings hanging proudly in Café Gray, that’s a real thrill…

 I come home to Greystones every few months.
 The friendship, warmth and sense of community that comes from being home keeps me inspired and motivated to paint and paint and paint.
-And for the next few weeks, I will be busy working with my buddy Kialan from my amazing printing company to put my three collections into greeting cards gift boxes, ideal for Christmas presents.
-Plus, I have a 2020 calendar now, for €20.
-Available from Spendlove’s, or just get in touch.
+And for the next few weeks, I will be busy working with my buddy Kialan from my amazing printing company to put my three collections into greeting cards gift boxes, ideal for Christmas, anniversary, birthday presents and beyond.
+Plus, I have calendars now, for €20.

 Sold!
-You can check out Toni’s work on Instagram here, and get in touch directly about her work on email@example.com.
+You can check out Toni’s website here, painting here, follow on Instagram here, and get in touch directly about her work on email@example.com.
 2022 calendars also in Fiona Roche Pharmacy, The Village Bookshop and The Boat Yard Gallery.